BrownDSI/EnvSetupLab-stencil/README.md

 3. Open a terminal in Brown JupyterHub's JupyterLab by opening the Git tab on top left.
 4. Clone your assignment to the hub using the git clone command `git clone <gitURL>`.
 Replace <gitURL> with copied URL from Step 2.
+> **Troubleshooting**
+> If you see an error on "Load key /home/jovyan/.ssh/id_rsa: bad permissions",
+> type `chmod 600 ~/.ssh/id_rsa` and you should be able to use `git clone`.
+> This problem is caused by inappropriate access permission (controlled by ACL)
+> is set for encryption key.
+> This command fix the problem by disallowing other users to make read/write on the key.
+>
+> This key is used for signature - to identify you as an authorized user without
+> needing to use a password.

 **Submitting your work:**
 Once you have completed your assignment and are ready to turn it in, please follow the following steps from the root of the assignment directory.